inerttila/File-Transfer-Server/README.md

 ## Introduction

-UPLOAD_Fhoto is a web application that allows users to upload files.
+File Transfer Server is a web application that allows users to upload files.
 This README provides information on how to set up and use the application.

 ## Prerequisites